-These estimates are published by the prestigious British Council.
+The prestigious British Council publishes these estimates.
 The report says that “there are an estimated 400 million people who speak English as a first language, 7-800 million people who speak English as a second language and around a billion more speak English as a foreign language.”

 These are big numbers.

 They tell us that there will always be work if you are qualified and certified to teach English.

 Train to be an English teacher

 TEFL and TESOL are your friends when you want to reach out and explore, see and marvel at this beautiful planet that we all share.
 These two acronyms, TEFL and TESOL, are also your new best friends when you want to finance your travels.
 We all know that travel can be expensive so working your way to travel by teaching English is a great bonus.

 You may be thinking, “you make it sound so easy”.
 However, it can be that easy.

 EBC has been teaching TESOL and TEFL courses for quite a long time, 18 years to be exact.
 As such, we have had our fair share of fun, friendship, and, of course, TEFL and TESOL knowhow acquired from our excellent Trinity CertTESOL teaching team.

 EBC has its own mini United Nations ready to teach English as a second language